Get your boat set for winter

 Top tips to winterising a boat:

 • Ventilation is key as it will ensure your boat stays damp and mildew free.
-The best way to prevent this is by installing some secure all weather vents or hatches.
+The best way to prevent this is by installing some secure deck hatches and boat vents.

 • A dehumidifier is essential is your boat is prone to getting damp.
 Add a little heat and ventilation over the winter months to keep everything dry.